 "As a general rule, expert tattoo artists were respected elderly women.
 Their extensive training as skin seamstresses (parkas, pants, boots, hide boat covers, etc.) facilitated the need for precision when 'stitching the human skin' with tattoos.
 Tattoo designs were usually made freehand but in some instances a rough outline was first sketched upon the area of application."

 Read more on skin sewing here.
-And check Colin's stellar tattoo work in its many forms here.

 More on the tattoo fest to come!